paigeweber13/fine-hardware-visualization/README.md

 # Ownership and licensing
  - nlohmann/json is included with this repository under the MIT license.
-See `lib/nlohmann/json.hpp` for full license
+See `lib/nlohmann/json.hpp` for full license.
+ - likwid source code is included (as a submodule in `tests/microbenchmarks/likwid`) under the GNUGPL licesne.
+See `tests/microbenchmarks/likwid/COPYING`.
- - this repository is licensed under GNU GPL v3 (see `LICENSE`)
+ - this repository is licensed under GNU GPL v3 (see `LICENSE`).

 # How to improve likwid stability:
  - you MUST pin threads